apereo/cas/docs/cas-server-documentation/protocol/OAuth-UMA-Protocol.md

 To see the relevant list of CAS properties for this feature, please [review this guide](Configuration-Properties.html#oauth2-uma).

+## Resources Storage

+Resource definitions are by default kept inside an in-memory repository.
+CAS also provides an alternative implementation backed by the relational database of choice to track and manage such definitions.
+The repository choice is activated in CAS properties.

 ## Endpoints

 ### Requesting Party Token